-Ryan Deiss is the founder and CEO of Digital Marketer, under which he blogs and coaches for the Digital Marketer Lab and other training courses.
-He started marketing online from his dorm room in 1999 and has worked in over 500 different markets.
+Ryan Deiss is the founder and CEO of Digital Marketer, under which he blogs and coaches for the Digital Marketer Lab and other online courses.
+He started marketing online businesses from his dorm room in 1999 and has worked in over 500 different markets.

 - Why you should aim to become a Chanel business